Introduction

 Step 4: Wait

-Open the start menu and search for Disk Management.
-This should show you all the disks connected to your PC.
-The disk you have booted to should be the bigger one and called C:.
+1. On Windows: Open the Start Menu and search for Disk Management.
+The disk you’ve booted from should be the larger one labelled C:.

-Open up GParted and make sure that the drive you are booted to is the new one, and top of the list.
+2. On Linux: Open Gparted and verify that the drive you’ve booted from is the new one at the top of the list.

 To erase your old drive, just do the following: